What controls the Fe II strength in active galactic nuclei?

+In the picture proposed here to explain the observed emission-line correlations, our focus has shifted from the detailed physics (\emph{microphysics}) of the accretion process of the central engine or of individual clouds, as was the case in previous treatments (e.g., Netzer 1985; Zheng \& Malkan 1993; Korista et al. 1998; Wandel 1999), to the statistical physics (\emph{macrophysics}) of the ensemble clouds instead (cf. Baldwin et al. 1995; Korista 1999; Dong et al. 2009b).

-Last, we note that the tight, positive \feii/\mgii\ -- \lratio\ correlations cannot be caused (or enhanced) by any intrinsic relation between the Fe/Mg abundance ratio and \lratio\ due to the possible starburst--AGN connection.
-Because in any plausible scenario of the connection that the AGN activity is triggered by the starburst (e.g. Sanders et al. 1988, Davies et al. 2007), no matter how long is the delay between the two events, the AGN is first fully accreting and then gradually weakening; this would imply that Fe/Mg abundance ratio would correlates {\em negatively} with \lratio\, opposite to the trend we see here.
+Lastly, we note that the strong, positive correlation between \feii/\mgii\ and \lratio\ is unlikely to reflect any intrinsic relation between the Fe/Mg abundance ratio and \lratio.
+In most plausible scenarios that connect AGN and starburst activity (e.g., Sanders et al. 1988; Davies et al. 2007), as long as the delay between the two events is not more than 1 Gyr (the typical timescale for chemical enrichment by Type Ia supernovae), we expect the $\alpha$ elements to be enhanced relative to the iron-peak elements during the active phase of the AGN.
+We would thus expect the Fe/Mg abundance ratio to correlate {\em negatively} with \lratio, which is opposite to the trend seen.